CDRT/docs/bios/settings/thinkstation/tcgfeaturesetup.md

 1. Firmware TPM
 2. **Discrete TPM** – Default.

-!> Selecting a different option will require additional confirmation. <br /> Before changing the TCG Security Device, all TPM related applications must be disabled, otherwise you may not be able to access your data.
+?> Selecting a different option requires additional confirmation.

+!> Before changing the TCG Security Device, all TPM related applications must be disabled, otherwise you may not be able to access your data.

 | WMI Setting name | Values | SVP / SMP Req'd | AMD/Intel |
 |:---|:---|:---|:---|